- Public Works

 Browse through the parks in the City of Dunnellon.
+View our parks and maps brochure, here Version OptionsParks/RecreationHeadline Parks Parks.
 The hours of operation for most parks are sunrise to dusk.

 - Blue Run of Dunnellon Park 19680 E. Pennsylvania Avenue

 Acquired in 2008 through a grant from the Florida Communities Trust, this park provides walking/birding trails, a 3-acre pond, access to the Rainbow River for kayaking, and is a popular exit point for visitors and residents tubing along the river.
-Significant improvements were implemented in 2015 and a restroom facility is being constructed in 2019.
+Significant improvements were implemented in 2015 and a restroom facility is being planned.
+NEW - Click park link to view adopted rules regarding commercial use prohibition.
+Click here Version OptionsParks/RecreationHeadline for a video of the Grand Opening Ceremony of the Withlacoochee-Dunnellon Trail Connector.
+The trail now extends all the way through this amazing park.

-- Centennial Park and State of Florida Boat Ramp Facility 12196 S. Williams Street
+- Centennial Park and City of Dunnellon Boat Ramp Facility 12196 S. Williams Street

 Located along the banks of the Withlacoochee River behind City Hall, this park includes a boat ramp, floating dock, picnic tables, restroom facilities, large deck w/bench seating, open grassy area sloping down to the river.
 Great place for events including concerts, sunrise services, and fishing tournaments.